 Evolving agent systems—including methods based on continual learning, memory evolution, and context refinement—are emerging as a promising path toward agents that improve through experience rather than relying on a fixed policy.
 This matters especially in discovery-style settings, where the agent must learn from prior failures, accumulate useful knowledge, and adapt its future behavior over long horizons.
-Recent work such as GEPA and ACE (Agentic Context Evolution) reflects this trend.
+Recent work such as GEPA and ACE (Agentic Context Evolution), SkyDiscover reflects this trend.

 However, evaluation has not kept up.
 Most prior work demonstrates gains on only ~10 tasks, often selected case studies or small benchmark subsets.
 That is a weak test for evolving systems: improvement on three or four tasks does not tell us whether a method can generalize across a broad task distribution, remain stable over many iterations, or handle the kinds of long-horizon, high-difficulty reasoning that make evolution necessary in the first place.